nickharder88/lacli/README.md

 1. History

 ### Dev notes

-http://www.craftinginterpreters.com/
+The REPL was inspired and mostly designed off of this tutorial http://www.craftinginterpreters.com/

+##### Bugs
-Currently cannot have a [[x1, x2, x3]] matrix since 1 row will not read the rows property of a matrix, instead it will read the literals property of the matrix
+1. Currently cannot have a [[x1, x2, x3]] matrix since 1 row will not read the rows property of a matrix, instead it will read the literals property of the matrix